STScI-MIRI/LRS-slit-simulations/README.md

 * LRS slit observations, point source, using the 2-point along-slit dither
 * LRS slit observations, point source, no dithering (target at the slit centre)

-Simulations will be grouped in dedicated folders:
+Simulations for different putposes will be placed in dedicated folders:

-* LRS-slit-dither
-* LRS-slit-nodither

-The scope of each of these simulations is described further in the README in each folder.
-The output format of MIRISim data is compatible with the JWST calibration pipeline.
+* NOps7: preparing the simulated dataset for NOps (see APT PID 623, Obs 47)

+There may be further README files in directories with further specifics.

 ### Dependencies
 The following packages are called in these scripts: